plone/documentation/docs/install/source-step-by-step.md

 The file {file}`instance.yaml` allows to set some presets.
 Add-ons are listed here, but need to be installed with pip.
 The documented installation of add-ons with pip is achieved via a {file}`requirements.txt` file.
-An add-on like for example `collective.easyform` is listed in\
+We list an add-on like for example `collective.easyform` in\
 `requirements.txt`:

 ```